saros-project/saros/docs/contribute/development-environment.md

 In order to build the whole project without using existing build artifacts simply call `./gradlew cleanAll sarosEclipse sarosIntellij sarosServer`.

 Gradle checks whether the component specific sources are changed.
 Therefore a task become a NOP if nothing changed and the build results still exist.
-If you want to force gradle to reexecute the tasks you have to call `./gradlew --rerun-tasks <task>...` or call the `cleanAll` task before other tasks.
+If you want to force Gradle to re-execute the tasks, you have to call `./gradlew --rerun-tasks <task>...` or call the `cleanAll` task before other tasks.
 The final build results are copied into the directory `<repository root>/build/distribute/(eclipse|intellij)`.

 ### Formatting via standalone Google Java Formatter